 How to Adopt A Service Member for Thanksgiving or the Holidays

-The easiest way to adopt a soldier and service member is to reach out the nearest military installation’s MWR (Morale, Welfare, and Recreation) office to inquiry about their specific holiday programs.
+The easiest way to adopt a soldier and service member is to reach out the nearest military installation’s MWR (Morale, Welfare, and Recreation) office to inquire about their specific holiday programs.

 - MWR (Morale Welfare and Recreation) Office Locator – Located on bottom right of page